ufs-community/land-DA_workflow/docs/source/DASystem.rst

 The ``obs space:`` section of the ``yaml`` comes under the ``observations.observers:`` section and describes the configuration of the observation space.
 An observation space handles observation data for a single observation type.

    ``name``
       Specifies the name of observation space.
-Since the Land DA System uses IMS snow depth data, the sample configuration file uses the name ``SnowDepthIMS``.
+The Land DA System uses ``Simulate`` for the default case.

       ..
 COMMENT: Check whether this can be any name that makes sense to the user or whether there are particular values.